svakam/sign-ps-script/README.md

 # sign-ps-script
-Script for creating a new cert and signing a script with it on a local Windows machine
+Script for creating a new cert on your local Windows machine and, with it, signing another script you wish to safely run against *All-Signed* restrictions.